Your student experience

 Your research hub

 Westmere is the hub for postgraduate research students at the University of Birmingham.
-Offering both quiet study spaces and communal areas just for our postgraduates.
+It offers quiet study spaces and communal areas just for our postgraduates.

 The building hosts regular postgraduate researcher workshops, conferences, training sessions, socials and networking events.

-Each of the University’s five Colleges has a Westmere scholar who helps to coordinate activities for postgraduate researchers and ensure that students are able to benefit from the opportunities offered.
+Each of the University’s five Colleges has a Westmere scholar to coordinate activities for postgraduate researchers.
+They ensure that students are able to benefit from the opportunities offered.

 The facilities in Westmere can also be booked by postgraduate research students for events and meetings.
 There are four spaces available to book: the Seminar Room, Foyer, Social Space and Garden.